Jabble/tamu-rdm-workshops/modules/introducing-rdm.md

 ## This workshop series
 This workshop series is an introduction to research data management topics.
 The series is broad rather than deep.
 Some topics may be more relevant to your subject area than others.

-We will spend [#] hours each week on defining concepts, reviewing the effects of different practices, understanding recommended practices, and using some tools to act on recommendations. *emphasize participation and exercises*
+We will spend [#] hours each week on defining concepts, reviewing the effects of different data practices, understanding recommended practices, and using some tools to act on recommendations.

-### Code of conduct
+### Our agreement
+If you are a data management expert, this isn't for you.
+This is a general introduction, some topics may already be intimately familiar to you, or they may not directly apply to your research area.

-We have a group with different experience and dealing with different material
+We have a diverse group of participants with different experiences and who are dealing with different subject matter.
+There is one rule:

-- Individuals who behave in a manner indending to exclude, intimidate, or cause discomfort to others will be asked to leave.
+**Individuals who behave in a manner that shows indent to exclude, intimidate, or cause discomfort to others will be asked to leave.**

-### Expectations
-- Participation is expected
+There is no grade.
+This is a chance for you to gain familiarity, practice, and ask questions.
+You should be aware that this workshop series includes exercises and hands-on activities.
+Participation is the point.

+If you prefer not to participate, this is fine.
+I ask that you please give up your seat to someone on the wait list.
+There is a lot of great material online that covers data management.
+I'm happy to send you all the resources for this series where you can watch online modules and read on your own.

+If you have a question, or I'm unclear, please ask.
+If I don't have an answer I will try to find one for you.

 ### Topics covered